w3c/wai-bcase/index.md

     control an incremental $6.9 trillion in annual disposable income.[^18]

-A Forrester study commissioned by Microsoft concluded that accessibility could contribute to cost savings when it is integrated into existing and ongoing development cycles. [^19] Technology updates and redesigns that include accessibility along with other best practices have demonstrated reduced maintenance, service, and traffic cost.
+A Forrester study commissioned by Microsoft concluded that accessibility could contribute to cost savings when it is integrated into existing and ongoing development cycles. [^19] Technology updates and redesigns that include accessibility along with other best practices have demonstrated reduced costs for maintenance and service.
 Moreover, according to Microsoft, as accessibility features are included, overall customer satisfaction improves.

 <blockquote class="pull">
   <p>Designing inclusive software results in improved usability and customer satisfaction.</p>